Bryan Anger

-Bryan Corey Anger (born October 6, 1988) is an American football punter for the Dallas Cowboys of the National Football League (NFL).
-He was drafted by the Jacksonville Jaguars in the third round of the 2012 NFL Draft.
-He played college football at California.
+Bryan Corey Anger (born October 6, 1988) is an American professional football punter for the Dallas Cowboys of the National Football League (NFL).
+He played college football for the California Golden Bears and was selected by the Jacksonville Jaguars in the third round of the 2012 NFL draft.
+Anger has also played for the Tampa Bay Buccaneers and Houston Texans.

-Early years
+Early life

+Bryan Corey Anger was born on October 6, 1988, in Camarillo, California.
 Anger attended Camarillo High School.
-As a senior, he posted a 41.8-yard average, 11 punts downed inside the 20-yard line, 42 receptions for 678 yards and 6 touchdowns.
-He received SA Today All-American, EA Sports All-American, All-Far West team by SuperPrep, Prepstar All-West Region and Cal-Hi Sports first-team All-State honors.
+As a senior, he posted a 41.8-yard average, 11 punts downed inside the 20-yard line, and 42 receptions for 678 yards and six touchdowns.
+Anger received SA Today All-American, EA Sports All-American, All-Far West team by SuperPrep, Prepstar All-West Region and Cal-Hi Sports first-team All-State honors.
 He was listed as the No. 2 punter in the country by Rivals.

 College career

 Anger accepted a football scholarship from the University of California, Berkeley.

-As a redshirt freshman for the Golden Bears, he registered a 43.1-yard punt average (sixth in school history) and had 26 punts downed inside the 20.
+As a redshirt freshman, Anger registered a 43.1-yard punt average (sixth in school history) and had 26 punts downed inside the 20.
 Against Stanford University, he hit a 75-yard punt (tied for fifth in school history) and a career-long 76-yard punt (fourth in school history).
-Against Arizona State University, he hit a 72-yard punt.
+Against Arizona State University, Anger hit a 72-yard punt.
 Against Arizona, he averaged 48.4 yards on seven attempts.
-Against Michigan State University, he had a blocked punt.
+Against Michigan State University, Anger had a blocked punt.

-As a junior, he set the school single-season record for punt average (45.6 yards), ranking second in the Pac-10 and sixth nationally.
+As a junior, Anger set the school single-season record for punt average (45.6 yards), ranking second in the Pac-10 and sixth nationally.

-As a senior, he recorded a 44.2 punt average (fifth in school history).
+As a senior, Anger recorded a 44.2 punt average (fifth in school history).
 He finished second in school history and sixth in Pac-12 conference history in career gross punting average.
-He became the second player in school history to receive first-team all-conference honors for three consecutive seasons, matching Alex Mack (2006-08) achievement.
-He was invited to the 2012 East–West Shrine Game, where he averaged 60.0 yards per punt on three attempts for the West team.
+Anger became the second player in school history to receive first-team all-conference honors for three consecutive seasons, matching Alex Mack's (2006–08) achievement.
+Anger was invited to the 2012 East–West Shrine Game, where he averaged 60.0 yards per punt on three attempts for the West team.

-In four years he never missed a game (51), totaling 255 punts for 11,094 yards, 72 punts of 50 or more yards, 90 punts downed inside the 20, a 43.5 average and a 38.2 net average.
+In four years, Anger never missed a game (51), totaling 255 punts for 11,094 yards, 72 punts of 50 or more yards, 90 punts downed inside the 20, a 43.5 average and a 38.2 net average.